 - Disclosure Review Board—MCC’s independent evaluations are conducted to document the outputs, outcomes and impact of our investments.
 These investments often involve large-scale survey data collection efforts.
 MCC believes this data constitutes a global public good and aims to release it to the public while maintaining the highest legal and ethical standards.
 MCC formed a Disclosure Review Board to ensure survey data meets sufficient anonymization procedures before it is publicly released.

-All members of the MCC’s FOIA program office have been trained on the FOIA memorandum and FOIA Guidelines in order to ensure a presumption of openness.
+All members of MCC FOIA program office have been trained on the FOIA and its guidelines in order to ensure a presumption of openness.
 Specifically, members of our team have attended:

 - FOIA for Attorneys and Access Professionals

 - DOJ OIP Sunshine Week 2018 Celebration

 - DOJ OIP Chief FOIA Officer Council Meeting

 - OGIS Dispute Resolution Training

 Our distinct process to review records for discretionary release includes analyzing each requested document for potential discretionary release where FOIA exemptions may be applied.
 In addition, MCC pursues a policy of proactive disclosure to ensure information is generally accessible to the public without the need to submit a FOIA request.
 Not only are all of our compacts and threshold programs listed on our public website, but we include the core program documentation and the results of those programs as they progress.

 MCC is working to implement a fee tracking system to ensure that requesters are charged fees where appropriate, as well as, a more efficient review and data tracking process to ensure that data is accurate and up to date.